 The first and most important thing to remember is that the daily deal sites need you more than you need them.
 Don’t settle for the standard rates.
 Make sure you negotiate a better split for your business and put an upper limit on the number of vouchers you sell and the expiry of the deal.
 You don’t want to end up selling out your entire season’s worth of available seats at 75% off!
 Needless to say, if you did that, you probably wouldn’t have a next season and we don’t want that either.

-Once you’ve decided to move ahead with a daily deal, follow these steps in Rezgo to make sure you simplify the experience both for you and for your customers.
+Once you’ve decided to move ahead with a daily deal strategy, follow these steps in Rezgo to make sure you simplify the experience both for you and for your customers.